LarsNorlander/dev-diary/swift.md

 ### 9:49 PM

 Couldn't help but have another go at the language and learned about OOP in Swift.
 Something I found amazing was the fact that you could extend a class to conform to a protocol.
 That kinda blew my mind.
 It was also amusing to see that you could also declare your own operations on classes.

+### 11:11 PM

+Had a go all the way to the Swift Package Manager.
+I'll read up the rest of the chapter tomorrow since this looks rather long.